SoftwareAG/c8y-docs/content/device-tutorials/tinkerforge.md

 ![Display usage](/images/device-demos/tinkerforge/tinkerforgedisplay.png)

 The display has four buttons at the bottom.
-Operating these buttons will send an event to Cumulocity which is shown on the **Events** tab.
+Operating these buttons will send an event to {{< product-name-1 >}} which is shown on the **Events** tab.
 You can process this event, for example, using a CEP statement.
 The event is of type "c8y\_ButtonPressedEvent".
 The number of the button is part of the text of the event.

 ![Events](/images/device-demos/tinkerforge/tinkerforgeevents.png)